jamieleecho/coco-tools/README.decb-to-b09.md

   NEXT AA
 NEXT BB
 ```
+* `WIDTH` is supported, but use with caution as it really confuses BASIC09,
+  making it hard to actually debug programs interactively. `WIDTH` does not
+  cause issues if you don't have to switch between VDG and WIND windows.
+Use
+  the -w option if the program can run in 40 or 80 columns to avoid
+  unnecessary switching.
+* `PRINT @` will not result in an error on 40 or 80 columns screens but will
+  pretend that the screen is 32x16.
-* PEEK and POKE are supported ... but with great power comes great
+* `PEEK` and `POKE` are supported ... but with great power comes great
   responsibility.

 * Some constructs require introducing an intermediary variable including
-  BUTTON, INKEY, JOYSTK and POINT.
+  `BUTTON`, `INKEY`, `JOYSTK` and `POINT`.
 10 IF (INKEY$()="") THEN 10 is converted into a construct that looks like:
 ```
 10 RUN INKEY$(TMP1): IF TMP1 = "" THEN 10